JuneJe0n/TermDeposit/README.md

       - Low recall for minority class
       - Unbalanced precision/recall trade-off

-As a result:
+As a result: <br>
-- **Even if accuracy is high, F1-score remains low because it requires both precision and recall to be balanced.
+**Even if accuracy is high, F1-score remains low because it requires both precision and recall to be balanced.**

-**
+### Modeling Strategy
+This insight directly shaped our approach:
+- ❌ Do not rely on accuracy
+- ✅ Focus on F1-score optimization
+- ✅ Design strategies specifically for class imbalance

+Based on this, we explored two approaches:
+**1. Resampling-based methods (SMOTE + ensemble)
+2. Class-weighted learning (LightGBM)**
+👉 The entire modeling pipeline was built around solving this issue.